tacianopinheiro/tacianopinheiro.github.io/_pages/cv.md

 ### **MAXCON Internet**
 🌐 Remote
 * Network Consultant (2008–🟢Present)
-  * Planning, expansion, operation, and support of the telecommunications network of an Internet Service Provider (ISP)
+  * Planning, expansion, operation, and support of the telecommunications network of an Internet Service Provider (ISP) operating in the state of Ceará, Brazil

 ### **Ceará State University (UECE)**
 📍 Fortaleza, CE – Brazil